apigee/IgniteEngine-iOS/README.md

 - Logging level -verbose causing action errors in Checkin app when taking photo.
 Investigate
 - Checkin app post to IP address:port with binary image not working in simulator.
 Investigate
 - Animate:spin stops working if app is backgrounded
+- Setting a file path as a session variable and then loading it as an images.default path has a delay